EricGomesGregory/DnD-Wulfgar/Wulfgar/Equipment/Weapons/5-Legendary.md

 *Weapon (warhammer), legendary* (Attunement)

 ***Attunement.***
-To attune to this weapon you must have at least 17 Wisdom and be proficient in blacksmithing.
+To attune to this weapon you must have at least 17 Wisdom and be proficient in blacksmithing tools.
 Otherwise it performs like a common warhammer.

 ***Magic Weapon.***
 This weapon deals magical bludgeoning damage.

 ***Soul of Creation.***
 When attempting a blacksmithing check you can treat a d20 roll of 9 or lower as a 10.
+In addition when crafting items via